 5) MCTS (Microsoft Certified Technology Specialist)

-There is no prerequisites for this one as well.
-Though Microsoft recommends to have at least some work experience before getting certified, but it is common to get MCTS certified without having real world experience.
+There are no prerequisites for this one as well.
+Though Microsoft recommends having at least some work experience before getting certified, it is common to get MCTS certified without having real-world experience.
 With examinations on Windows 7, Vista which you may have used daily you can certainly get this certification very easily.

 Expect to work on tier 1 desktop level jobs.

-Those were the top five best entry-level certification that are and will always be in demand.
-No certification can ever guarantee a job, but with the right skills and knowledge you will go a long way, and certifications does just that.
+Those were the top five best entry-level certifications that are and will always be in demand.
+No certification can ever guarantee a job, but with the right skills and knowledge you will go a long way, and certifications do just that.